markziemann/GeneNameErrors2020/README.md

 * monthly.sh is a script which runs monthly reports on the number of publications with gene name errors by searching for auto-converted gene names in related supplementary files in PubMed Central.

 * results_summary.Rmd is a markdown file which consists of analysis of output data from bash script "gene_names.sh" which is used in screening a list of PMC articles.
-This mark down file use the output data to generat figures related to the paper.
+This Rmarkdown file uses the output data to generate figures and tables shown in the paper.

 * monthly.Rmd is a markdown file used in analysing trends and insights of the distribution of gene name errored publications by identifyig gene name errors present in supplementary files in PubMed Central.

 ## Input data